amiaopensource/av-python-carpentry/_episodes/07-transcoding.md

 ~~~
 {: .language-python}

-Just like with `shutil.copy()`, we need to provide two source and destination paths to this command.
+Just like with `shutil.copy()`, we need to provide source and destination paths for this command to function properly.
 Again, the source will be taken from `media_list`.
 For the destination, we can use the `service_folder`, but `ffmpeg` requires a path with a filename.